danielaparker/jsoncons/doc/ref/cbor/basic_cbor_cursor.md

 `basic_cbor_cursor` is noncopyable and nonmoveable.

-Typedefs for common sources are provided:
+Aliases for common sources are provided:

 Type                |Definition
 --------------------|------------------------------